-Whether you have a family of your own, often eat with friends, eat as a couple or even alone, her tips inspire everyone to get back to the table this fall season with healthy habits.
-I also wanted to include a list of dietitian blogs at the bottom of this post that focus on healthy eating for families and/or kids at the end of the post so be sure to check that out.
+Whether you have a family of your own, often eat with friends, eat as a couple or even alone, these tips inspire everyone to get back to the table with healthy habits.
+Be sure to check out the list of dietitian blogs at the bottom of this post that focus on healthy eating for families and/or kids.

-Kids (and adults) need more than a calculator and sharp pencil to ace their next math quiz.
-This school year, introduce your family to the power of the dinner hour.
+Introduce your family to the power of the dinner hour.
 Sure breakfast is important, but so is sitting down to regularly scheduled family meals.
-Studies have shown that children and teens who eat family meals three to five times a week are more likely to score better grades, have higher self-esteem, communicate better with their parents, and are less likely to be overweight.
+Studies have shown that children and teens who eat family meals three to five times a week are more likely to score better grades, have higher self-esteem, communicate better with their parents, and are more likely to maintain a healthy weight.
 Shopping, cooking and cleaning up dinner is not for the feint of heart.
 When families are over-scheduled with work, school, sports and volunteering, the obstacles to getting dinner on the table each night can be daunting.
 Here are ten tips to help you get a healthy dinner on the table fast.
-You’ll find them in my Jodi’s book Healthy Eating, Healthy Weight for Kids and Teens.
-Another favorite meal prep book of mine is Toby Amidor’s Healthy Meal Prep Cookbook – also great for autumn!

 - Make family meals a priority.
 Issue a challenge: every family member must make a commitment to come to dinner and stick to it—sign a family contract if necessary.
 If meals are pleasant, kids and adults alike will begin to value time together.